The Two-week COBOL Sprint: Having a Critical Conversation About Agile

 After a Successful Conversation About Agile

 For a successful conversation about Agile with business leaders, be confident in your belief of its importance.
 Before you have the conversation, do a recap and read my posts.
 If business leaders seem beyond convincing, bring up competitors who’ve transitioned to Agile and had success.
 Or, bring up the Uber-like industry disruptors bulldozing enterprises that refuse to change.

-Read the other posts from “The 2-Week COBOL Sprint” blog series here, or follow the links below:
+Read the other posts from “The Two-week COBOL Sprint” blog series by following the links below:

-- “The 2-Week COBOL Sprint: How to Build a Scrum Team“
+- “The Two-week COBOL Sprint: How to Build a Scrum Team“

-- “The 2-Week COBOL Sprint: Developing a Process of Continuous Builds“
+- “The Two-week COBOL Sprint: Developing a Process of Continuous Builds“

 Latest posts by Glenn Everitt (see all)

 - Reducing the Danger of Shadow IT with DevOps - May 15, 2018